mikabohinen/nvim-nix/README.md

 deliberately minimal.
 For auto-completion specifically, I recommend learning Vim's built-in autocompletion system like `<C-x><C-o>` and `<C-n>/<C-p>`.

+**Q: How do I access diagnostics without shortcuts?**
+A: Use explicit commands: `:DiagFloat` for current cursor, `:DiagQF` for all diagnostics, `:DiagLoc` for buffer diagnostics.
+This teaches you the underlying diagnostic system.

 ## Migrating From Other Configs

 If you're coming from a more feature-rich config, expect some adjustment: